 Using appliances with plug adaptors or multiple socket extension cables

-Is it OK to use an extension cable with just one socket at the end?
+Extension cables with just one socket at the end

 An extension cable with just one socket is preferable to a multi socket one.
 But it’s not ideal to plug a washing machine, dryer or dishwasher permanently into any extension cable because it introduces an extra risk of electrical overheating as well as extra potential bad connections.